Assyria: Later history

 After the Parthian Empire conquered the region in the 2nd century BC, the recovery of Assyria continued, culminating in an unprecedented return to prosperity and revival in the 1st to 3rd centuries AD.
 The region was resettled and restored so intensely that the population and settlement density reached heights not seen since the Neo-Assyrian Empire.
 The region was under the Parthians primarily ruled by a group of vassal kingdoms, including Osroene, Adiabene and Hatra.
 Though in some aspects influenced by Assyrian culture, these states were for the most part not ruled by Assyrian rulers.

 Assur itself flourished under Parthian rule.
 From around or shortly after the end of the 2nd century BC, the city may have become the capital of its own small semi-autonomous Assyrian realm, either under the suzerainty of Hatra, or under direct Parthian suzerainty.
 On account of the resemblance between the stelae by the local rulers and those of the ancient Assyrian kings, they may have seen themselves as the restorers and continuators of the old royal line.
 The ancient Ashur temple was restored in the 2nd century AD.
 This last cultural golden age came to an end with the sack of Assur by the Sasanian Empire c.
 240. During the sack, the Ashur temple was destroyed again and the city's population was dispersed.

 Starting from the 1st century AD onward, many of the Assyrians became Christianized, though holdouts of the old ancient Mesopotamian religion continued to survive for centuries.
-Despite the loss of political power, the Assyrians continued to constitute a significant portion of the population in northern Mesopotamia until religiously-motivated suppression and massacres under the Ilkhanate and the Timurid Empire in the 14th century, which relegated them to a local ethnic and religious minority.
-The Assyrians lived largely in peace under the rule of the Ottoman Empire, which gained control of Assyria in 16th century.
+Despite the loss of political power, the Assyrians continued to constitute a significant portion of the population in northern Mesopotamia until religiously motivated suppression and massacres under the Ilkhanate and the Timurid Empire in the 14th century, which relegated them to a local ethnic and religious minority.
+The Assyrians lived largely in peace under the rule of the Ottoman Empire, which gained control of Assyria in the 16th century.

 In the late 19th and early 20th century, when the Ottomans grew increasingly nationalistic, further persecutions and massacres were enacted against the Assyrians, most notably the Sayfo (Assyrian genocide), which resulted in the deaths of as many as 250,000 Assyrians.
-Throughout the 20th century and still today, many unsuccessful proposals have been made by the Assyrians for autonomy or independence.
+Throughout the 20th century, many unsuccessful proposals have been made by the Assyrians for autonomy or independence.
 Further massacres and persecutions, enacted both by governments and by terrorist groups such as the Islamic State, have resulted in most of the Assyrian people living in diaspora.